Frailty, Falls and Ageing Well

 In medicine, frailty defines the group of older people who are at highest risk of adverse outcomes such as falls, disability, admission to hospital, or the need for long-term care.
 Around 10 per cent of people aged over 65 years have frailty, rising to between a quarter and a half of those aged over 85.

 Frailty is not limited to older people but does become more common as age increases.
 However it is not an inevitable consequence of getting older.
-Whilst there are genetic factors which may contribute to an individual’s tendency towards frailty, evidence indicates that a healthy, active lifestyle is key to preventing and managing this condition.
+Whilst there are a range of factors which may contribute to an individual’s tendency towards frailty, evidence indicates that a healthy, active lifestyle is key to preventing and managing this condition.

-If you are concerned that you or someone you care for may have frailty, or may be at risk of falling, it is important that you speak wth your GP because there are lots of ways in which you can be supported to age well.
-Download this Frailty leaflet to help you understand more about the possible signs and symptoms of frailty.
+If you are concerned that you or someone you care for may have frailty, or may be at risk of falling, it is important that you speak with your GP (or another health care professional) because there are lots of ways in which you can be supported to age well.
+Download this Frailty leaflet for patients [pdf] 956KB to help you understand more about the possible signs and symptoms of frailty.